stuti2403/MEG-BASED-CLASSIFICATION-OF-MILD-COGNITIVE-IMPAIRMENT-IN-A-PASSIVE-AUDIOVISUAL-TASK/README.md

 # MEG-Based-Classification-of-Mild-Cognitive-Impairment-in-a-Passive-Audiovisual-Task
 This repository contains the implementation and results of my research project on the classification of Mild Cognitive Impairment (MCI) using Magnetoencephalography (MEG) data.
-The study explores novel machine learning approaches to detect cognitive impairments in MCI patients through task and resting state analyses.
+The study explores novel machine learning approaches to detect cognitive impairments in MCI patients by leveraging evoked potential p50 responses to paired auditory stimuli.
 ## Objectives

 - Characterize attentional impairments in MCI patients using MEG data.